sweirich/pi-forall/README.md

 All edits should be to the code in the `main` directory.
 The above versions are included in the repo just for convenience.

+Videos from the 2014 lectures are also available from the [OPLSS website](https://www.cs.uoregon.edu/research/summerschool/summer14/curriculum.html).
+If you want to watch these videos, you should look at the
+2014 branch of the repository.

+An abridged version of these lectures was given at the Compose Conference, January 2015.

+- [compose.md](old/compose.md): Overview of pi-forall implementation

 --
 Stephanie Weirich